aws-neuron/nki-samples/contributed/batch_invariance/README.md

 - Using reduced precision (bfloat16) with iterative accumulation
 - Adapting strategies based on input characteristics

-**Our findings directly replicate the Thinking Machines paper**: Batch variance stems from **dynamic tiling of reduction dimensions**, and the solution is **fixed tiling strategies**.
+**My findings directly replicate the Thinking Machines paper**: Batch variance stems from **dynamic tiling of reduction dimensions**, and the solution is **fixed tiling strategies**.
 NKI makes this easier by design, but developers must still be intentional about tile size choices, especially when using bfloat16 precision.

 ## Running the Tests